Click on map for yellow pages

 treats individuals who cannot use speech or

-writing for communication.
-Innovative technology for communication disorders due to stroke, MS, ALS, movement disorders, mental retardation or autism.
+for communication disorders due to stroke, MS, ALS, movement

 Pediatrics - Neurology